 In the February 13th incident, the Constable’s Office took control of a scene and refused to release it.
 Constable Barrientes Vela even approached the Leon Valley police officer saying, “You want to get original?
 I am the Constable.”
 The officer says fine, they can do the crash report, then attempts to turn over information to the deputy constables but they will not take the information out of his hands.
 He eventually places the information on the ground and walks away.
 The officer had muted his body cam while he made a phone call and doesn’t turn it back on so we can’t hear what Barrientes Vela says at a later point in the video before the officer put the paper on the ground.

-What we do know is that while she may have wanted the glory of controlling the scene, her deputy constables were obviously lacking in knowledge of what could and could not be done.
+What we do know is that while she may have wanted the glory of controlling the scene, her deputy constables were obviously unwilling to do the grunt work of writing up the report.
 Huizar was not read her rights, a requirement under the law, and she was forced to give blood even though a blood draw warrant had not been obtained by the deputy constables.
 They even asked the paramedic to do a cavity search on Huizar.
 Fortunately the paramedics knew their job and refused.

 Deputy constables went to the fire station to try to get statements from the firefighters and appeared to try to influence how the firefighters worded their statements.
 They returned a second time and were asked to leave.
 The station chief was put in the position of having to tell the deputy constable, who called to find out why they would not give more statements, that they would need to get a subpoena.